網頁圖片

 A very pretty walking dress is compo green pou-de-soie.
 Body round at the w sleeves half-tight.
 Velvet paletot fitting t waist behind; it is ornamented, on the s down the skirt with gimp.
 A fanchon sl drawn bonnet, made of puffed crape, and c mented outside and in with a branch of r Behind a puffing of crape, with cross piece black lace spanning it.
 Linen collar, with cuffs to match.

 Of bonnets I have little to say but what already know: the form fanchon without a c tain prevails, especially with young ladies v wear the hair low, and are happy in exhibit its beauty.
-I am sorry to say that this charr sometimes simulated, and that bonnets are he and I dare say also in London, exhibited with a ficial chevelure attached.
+I am sorry to say that this chart sometimes simulated, and that bonnets are he and I dare say also in London, exhibited with a ficial chevelure attached.
 Amongst models lat executed I am tempted to describe one form of white satin, over which is placed a net-wo of ponceau chenille.
-Behind the cache-peigne formed of flowers of fuchsias, in velvet of tl same shade, falling over a fond of white tul covered with a net-work of chenille.
+Behind the cache-peigne formed of flowers of fuchsias, in velvet of t same shade, falling over a fond of white tul covered with a net-work of chenille.
 In th interior are fuchsias set in a ruche of tulle illusio with black velvet ribbon between.

 ANSWERS TO CORRESPONDENTS.

-"Summer Tours," by the same writer, has not been received.
+Her First Appearance;" "Marion Leigh;" "School Hours;""Exoteric Poetry" (returned); "Summer Tours," by the same writer, has not been received.
 The above MSS, will be returned to the authors on receipt of stamps for the postage.

-Books, Music, &c., for notice or review, must be forwarded by the 10th of the month, to appear in the following number.
+forwarded by the 10th of the month, to appear in Books, Music, &c., for notice or review, must be the following number.

-Our notice of the Winter Exhibition of Painters in Water Colour is unavoidably postponed till next
+Our notice of the Winter Exhibition of Painters in Water Colour is unavoidably postponed till next month.

 Printed by Rogerson and Tuxford, 246, Strand, London.